 Beaches, fjords, mountains and tundra stretching as far as the eye can see, these landscapes never cease to amaze us with their beauty and diversity.

 Feel like leaving on a road trip this summer?
-Here are eight routes in Canada to put on your list.
+Watch our Roadside Stories video to get in road trip mood, and check our eight routes in Canada to put on your list.

 THE YELLOWHEAD HIGHWAY

 Provinces crossed: Manitoba, Saskatchewan, Alberta and British Columbia

 Nearly 3,000 km long, the Yellowhead crosses four provinces from east to west, and linking Winnipeg to Graham Island.That’s hundreds of kilometres to lay your eyes on 360-degree views of amazing landscapes.
 You have a choice of plenty of scenic stops along the way, as the entire highway is magnificent.
 It’s often said that taking the Yellowhead is like journeying through parks within parks, as you cross no fewer than 90 provincial and national parks and historic sites.

 You’ll be seeing a wide variety of wildlife, so keep your camera ready!